understandable-machine-intelligence-lab/Quantus/README.md

 ## Library overview

-Simple visual comparison of eXplainable Artificial Intelligence (XAI) methods is often not sufficient to decide which explanation method works best as shown exemplary in Figure a) for four gradient-based methods — Saliency (Mørch et al., 1995; Baehrens et al., 2010), Integrated Gradients (Sundararajan et al., 2017), GradientShap (Lundberg and Lee, 2017) or FusionGrad (Bykov et al., 2021), yet it is a common practice for evaluation XAI methods in absence of ground truth data.
+A simple visual comparison of eXplainable Artificial Intelligence (XAI) methods is often not sufficient to decide which explanation method works best as shown exemplarily in Figure a) for four gradient-based methods — Saliency (Mørch et al., 1995; Baehrens et al., 2010), Integrated Gradients (Sundararajan et al., 2017), GradientShap (Lundberg and Lee, 2017) or FusionGrad (Bykov et al., 2021), yet it is a common practice for evaluation XAI methods in absence of ground truth data.

-Therefore, we developed Quantus, an easy to-use yet comprehensive toolbox for quantitative evaluation of explanations — including 30+ different metrics.
+Therefore, we developed Quantus, an easy-to-use yet comprehensive toolbox for quantitative evaluation of explanations — including 30+ different metrics.
 With Quantus, we can obtain richer insights on how the methods compare e.g., b) by holistic quantification on several evaluation criteria and c) by providing sensitivity analysis of how a single parameter e.g. the pixel replacement strategy of a faithfulness test influences the ranking of the XAI methods.

 </p>